kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/mixer.md

 Besides effects, users are also able to put in Sends into the pre- and post-fader Effects bins.
-Sends will output the signal from that point in the channel\'s signal chain to a selected SubChannel.
+Sends will output the signal from that point in the channel's signal chain to a selected SubChannel.
 As with the output channels, Sends can only feed-forward down the chain to the Master Out and can not be made to create a feedback loop.
 Users are able to set the channel to send to as well as the amount to send.
 This send amount is